 If you have suffered a serious injury due to medical negligence in orthopaedic surgery, you could be able to claim orthopaedic medical negligence compensation.
-Our solicitors are well trained to support you through the legal process and ensure that your case gets the attention that it deserves.

 If you have suffered from medical negligence while undergoing an orthopaedic procedure, you could be able to claim compensation.
-Speak to Jefferies Solicitors today to find out how much compensation you could claim.

 Orthopaedic Medical Negligence Claim Types

 Orthopaedics refers to the muscles and skeleton of the body.
 Orthopaedic medical negligence claims cover a large range of different types of medical procedures and surgeries.
 Some of the most common orthopaedic medical negligence claims include: